 Walk Your Way to Improved Health and Savings: A growing number of people are using wearable devices to more accurately understand their daily activity levels, while an estimated 35 percent of employers now integrate this technology into their wellbeing programs.
 As these devices become more common, there may be opportunities for you to develop healthier habits and earn financial rewards through your health plan.
 For instance, some wearable device wellbeing programs may enable people to earn more than $1,000 per year by meeting certain daily walking goals.
 Likewise, websites such as myachievement.com enable people to earn cash rewards for walking.

 Select the Setting for Care: Technology is making it easier for us to connect with a health care provider.
-In some cases, a virtual care visit may be a more affordable and convenient option than a traditional doctor’s office or urgent care visit.
+In some cases, a virtual care visit on a smartphone, tablet or computer may be a more affordable and convenient option than a traditional doctor’s office or urgent care visit to treat various nonemergency medical conditions, including allergies, flu, colds, pinkeye, fevers and rashes.
 In fact, comparing care options could save $1,500 or more per treatment.
 Families could save $4.4 billion annually by choosing an urgent care, a doctor’s office or a virtual environment – depending on the medical issue – instead of an emergency room visit when seeking care that’s not life-threatening, according to the National Institutes of Health.
 Keep in mind that sometimes a visit to an emergency room is necessary in the event of a significant or serious medical issue such as persistent chest pains, broken bones and head or eye injuries.